Composite-particle hydrodynamics from dyonic black branes: First-order hydrodynamics from gravity

-By (\ref{eq3.1}), the first constraint(\ref{eq3.2}) is nothing but another equation $\partial_\mu (H u^\mu)=0$, which already appeared as an assumption in the zeroth order expression (\ref{Fsstart}).
-So this is not just assumption but a result of equation of motion.
-The last constraint (\ref{constaint04}) is more complicated form as follows
+By Eq.~(\ref{eq3.1}), the first constraint in Eq.~(\ref{eq3.2}) is nothing but another equation $\partial_\mu (H u^\mu)=0$, which has already appeared as an assumption in the zeroth-order expression in Eq.~(\ref{Fsstart}).
+Thus, this is not just an assumption but a result of the equation of motion.
+The last constraint, in Eq.~(\ref{constaint04}), is more complicated in form:

-The covariant form of (\ref{eq3.3}) and (\ref{eq3.4}) gives the equations for a magnetohydrodynamics.
+The covariant forms of Eqs.~(\ref{eq3.3}) and (\ref{eq3.4}) give the equations for the magnetohydrodynamics.
 We will discuss this soon.

-After the calculations in Appendix \ref{A.1.3}, and up to undetermined integration constants $\mathbb{C}_3$ and $\mathbb{D}_i$, the first order solutions of Einstein's equations and Maxwell's equations can be written.
+After the calculations in Appendix \ref{A.1.3}, and up to undetermined integration constants $\mathbb{C}_3$ and $\mathbb{D}_i$, the first-order solutions of Einstein's equations and Maxwell's equations can be written.
 Firstly, the metric is given by

 where the definition of the traceless symmetric tensor $\sigma_{\mu\nu}$ and $j_\mu^{(1)}$ are